OpeyemiOla/LITA-CAPSTONE-PROJECT/README.md

 ## PROJECT OVERVIEW:
-Making reference to the data and capstone project document shared earlier, by analyzing the sales performance of a retail store and carrying out the following exploratory process of the sales data to uncover key insights such as
+In this project is carried out to analyzing the sales performance of a retail store by exploring sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ### Top Selling Products
 Regional Performances
-Monthly Sales Trend and By telling a compelling story and building an interactive dashboard Power Bi report: To gather insight, Highlight findings And making business decisions.
+Monthly Sales Trend
+PowerBI for visualization and storytelling

 ### DATA DESCRIPTION:
 This dataset includes the following Columns:

 Order Number

 Customer Id

 products

 region

 Order Date

 Quantity

 Unit Price

-DASH BOARD REVIEW:
+### DASHBOARD REVIEW:
 Customer Id
 products: Items sold in the store
 region: The other regional branches of the store ( North, South, East West) Order Date: Date order was palced
-Quantity: The number of units of the product ordered in each transaction Unit Price: The aquisition cost per unit of the product STATISTICS ABOUT THE DATASET:
+Quantity: The number of units of the product ordered in each transaction Unit Price: The aquisition cost per unit of the product

+STATISTICS ABOUT THE DATASET:
-Number of Unique Customers: 50,000 Number of Products: 6 Total Sales: 10587500 image Total Region: 4
+Number of Unique Customers: 9921
+Number of Products: 6
+Total Sales:  2,101,090.00
+ Total Region: 4

 ### METHODOLOGY:
 Data Collection
 The dataset for this analysis was provided by LITA_ The Incubator Hub for leaening and training purposes.
-The data was provided in Excel sheet [download Here] (https://canvas.instructure.com/files/273182802/download?download_frd=1) or https://eu.docworkspace.com/d/sILre1-uDAsKJzrgG?sa=wa&ps=1&fn=LITA%20Capstone%20Dataset%20(1).xlsx The excel sheet making it accessible to
+The data was provided in Excel sheet [download Here] (https://canvas.instructure.com/files/273182802/download?download_frd=1)

-analyse the excel sheet The excel sheet was further converted to CSV format for easy importing of files into:
-SQL to write various queries
-Power BI to create dashboards using various charts (pieChart and clustered Column Chart) DATA ANALYSIS:
+The excel sheet was used for calculation and creating pivot tables to summarize the total sales by product, region, and month The excel sheet was for easy importing of files into: SQL to write various queries Power BI to create dashboards using various charts (Donut Chart, piechart and clustered Column Chart)

+### DATA ANALYSIS:
 Calculation in Excel
-Generating Total Sales (=F2* G2) Capture total sales as revenue
+Generating Total Sales =SUM(H2:H50259) Capture total sales as revenue

-calculating average sales by product  =AVERAGEIF($C1:$C50001,$C2,$H1:$H50001) Capture sales data average by product
+calculating average total sales  =AVERAGE(H2:H9922) Capture sales data average by product

 *calculating total revenue by region  ==SUMIF($D1:$D50001,$D12630,$H1:$H50001) Capture total revenue by region sales data